 The First Fatalities

 The first member of the 47th to die was a child, John Boulton Young.
-A drummer with the 47th Pennsylvania’s Regimental Band and favorite among the men, “Boltie” was just 13 years old when he succumbed to the ravages of Variola (smallpox) at the Kalorama eruptive fever hospital in Georgetown on 17 October 1861.
+A drummer with the 47th Pennsylvania’s C Company And favorite among the men, “Boulty” (alternatively “Boltie”) was just 13 years old when he succumbed to the ravages of Variola (smallpox) at the Kalorama eruptive fever hospital in Georgetown on 17 October 1861.
 His coat and drum have been lovingly preserved since that time, and were displayed as part of a special exhibit by the Northumberland County Historical Society in April 2013.
-Boltie’s superior officer, Captain John Peter Shindel Gobin, was deeply saddened by the event as evidenced by his letters home from this period [excerpted in Gobin’s biographical sketch in the “Officers” section of this website].
+Boulty’s superior officer, Captain John Peter Shindel Gobin, was deeply saddened by the event as evidenced by his letters home from this period [excerpted in Gobin’s biographical sketch in the “Officers” section of this website].

 Pageantry and Hard Work